 Bison down is the soft hair that comes from the bison when it sheds naturally.
 Bison down is quite rare, as (the better brands, at least) will only gather the hair when it comes off naturally.
 You will find chunks of hair hanging from the trees and fences of the bison’s living environment.

 According to All About Bison, the average bison down is 21-24 microns.
 Bison hair is 30-32 microns, and an average of 50 microns is given for the outer, coarse hair.
 The down and fine hair is sometimes blended with other wool fibers, to make it stronger and improve its quality.
 As bison hair lacks length.

 The comfort factor of bison is really high and will feel very soft to the touch.
-However, the real softness of bison down will depend on what it is blended with, so make sure that you find a blend that uses another high-quality fiber, like alpaca, merino, cashmere or silk.
+However, the real fineness of bison down will depend on what it is blended with, so make sure that you find a blend that uses another high-quality fiber, like alpaca, merino, cashmere or silk.

 Alpaca Wool Compared to Llama Hair

 The llama is another wool-producing member of the camelid family.
 It is a little bigger than an alpaca, but you can see that they’re family!
 According to Lost Creek Llamas, the average llama fiber is 25-31 microns (high-quality fiber, that is).